 (1) This rule applies to any appeal that is not a criminal appeal.

-(2) When the appeal is concluded other than due to it being discontinued, a registrar must either —

-(a) prepare, sign and seal the judgment or order of the Court of Appeal or a single judge, as the case requires; or
+(2) When the appeal is concluded other than due to it being discontinued, a registrar must prepare, sign and seal the judgment or order of the Court of Appeal or a single judge, as the case requires.